In a nutshell

 View from Twin Peaks in San Francisco

-The Twin Peaks are the most popular viewpoint in San Francisco
+Twin Peaks is the most popular viewpoint in San Francisco

-As the name suggests, the Twin Peaks are two hills located in the western part of the city.
-Just follow Twin Peaks Boulevard until you reach Christmas Tree Point on the northern peak.
+As the name suggests, it’s made up of two hills in the western part of the city.
+You simply drive up Twin Peaks Boulevard until you reach Christmas Tree Point on the more northerly of the two hills.

 Our tip: Take an Uber to Twin Peaks.
-The parking area fills up quickly, and getting here by public transport can be quite a challenge.
+The parking lot fills up fast, and getting there by public transit is quite a hassle.

 Coit Tower